psvensson/node-red-contrib-firebase-admin/README.md

          }
     }

 output: An array of headers returned by the operation if all went well.
 These are mostly useless but at least a confirmation of success.
+Dcoumentation and problem-solving hints can be found here; (https://firebase.google.com/docs/auth/admin/verify-id-tokens).
+Note that you need to explicitly get the correct id token in the client and send it to the back-end.

 # Auth nodes

-TBD
+## verify-idtoken
+Decrypts a firebase client SDK JWT idToken into a user object.

+input:

+    {
+        "payload": "eyJhbGciOiJSUz....fMrAUdK"
+    }

+output:

+    {
+        "payload": { "name": "Foo Foobarson", "picture": "https://...", ..}
+    }